kwartzlab/kos-base/README.md

 git clone https://github.com/kwartzlab/kos-base.git
 ```

-This will clone the repository from Github.
+This will clone the repository from GitHub.
 Once cloned, navigate into the new directory:

 ```shell
 cd kos-base